-Each lease payment is allocated between the liability and finance charges.
-The corresponding rental obligations, net of finance charges, are included in other long-term payables.
-The interest element of the finance cost is charged to the consolidated income statements over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
-The motor vehicle acquired under finance leases is depreciated over the shorter of the useful life of the asset and the lease term.
+Lease payments are allocated between principal and finance cost.
+The finance cost is charged to the consolidated income statement over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.